SelfControlApp/selfcontrol/README.md

 ABOUT
 -----
 Is email a distraction?
 SelfControl is an OS X application which blocks access to mail servers and websites for a predetermined period of time.
-It can not be undone by the app or by a restart Ð you must wait for the timer to run out.
+It can not be undone by the app or by a restart--you must wait for the timer to run out.

 CREDITS
 -------